ioBroker/ioBroker.javascript/docs/en/blockly.md

 For every part following formats are allowed:
 - \* - fire every (second, minute, hour, ...)
 - X (e.g. 5) - fire only in this second, minute, hour...
-- from-to (e.g 1-9) - fire only in this interval
+- from-to (e.g. 1-9) - fire only in this interval
 - \*/X (e.g. \*/5) - fire every X seconds, minutes...
 In case of "\*/5" for hours the trigger will fire on 0, 5, 10, 15 and on 20 hours.
 - numbers and intervals can be combined by comma (e.g 1,3,4-6).
 Do not make spaces between numbers, because space is delimiter for rule's parts.